Internet Explorer is not supported

 Get more options, offer more treatments

-The great thing with digital dentistry is that it allows you to grow over time.
+The great thing about digital dentistry is that it allows you to grow over time.
 You start with intraoral scanning, but over time, you can tweak your workflows and add indications and treatments, for example.
 Want to start designing crowns?
 Or even mill them in-house?
 It’s possible.
 Same for clear aligners.
-You can now start offering them with our open clear aligner workflow.
-The basic idea: you only do what you feel comfortable with and for the rest, you can rely on the 3Shape ecosystem of labs, manufacturers or service providers.
-If you choose a 3Shape solution, of course.
+You can now start offering them with 3Shape’s open clear aligner workflow.

 See what in-house dentistry can do for your practice